stephenmichaelf/stephenmichaelf.github.io/drafts/PublicSpeaking-OpenAI.md

 So clearly there was a significant gap between how others were seeing me present and my self perception.

+TODO: Not sigificant.
+But a gap.
+Something to work on to get better!
+It's an important skill and good ROI to improve it.
+But it's not easy.
+And maybe not fun?

 # Looking for a solution

 My first response in situations like this is to figure out how to improve.
 So I immediately started looking for books and public speaking coaches, of which there are quite a few!